Iehikim/Iehikim.github.io/_pages/publications.md

 author_profile: true
 ---
 ## **Working Papers**
-- Digital twin-driven multi-objective dynamic hybrid flow shop scheduling with reworks under overlapped queue time limits
+- A multi-objective deep reinforcement learning algorithm for dynamic hybrid flow shop scheduling with machine availability and possible reworks under overlapped queue time limits
 - A genetic programming based scheduling approach for remanufacturing systems with flow-shop-type disassembly, reprocessing and reassembly shops
 - Disassembly leveling and lot-sizing for uncertain disassembly operations: Solution algorithms and a case study on electric vehicle battery
 - An iterative approach for configuration selection and scheduling of reconfigurable multi-part flow lines with controllable processing times
 - Dynamic configuration selection for reconfigurable single-part flow lines with controllable processing times

 ## **Submitted Papers**
-- Configuration selection algorithms for reconfigurable multi-part flow lines with non-identical machines at each stage and operation lot splitting, Under 1st revision, _International Journal of Production Research_
+- Configuration selection algorithms for reconfigurable multi-part flow lines with non-identical machines at each stage and operation lot splitting, Re-submitted after 1st revision, _International Journal of Production Research_
 - A genetic programming based variable neighborhood search algorithm for hybrid flow shop scheduling with reworks under overlapped queue time limits, Under review, _Swarm and Evolutionary Computation_

 ## **Publications**  (You can also find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=6ISLA88AAAAJ&hl=en))